This page was updated on August 14, 2020.

 COVID-19 Testing at NHS

 COVID-19 testing is available at no cost to Neighborhood HealthSource patients.
 If you wish to be tested or know you have been exposed, please call 612-588-9411 to schedule an initial telehealth screening with a provider.
 We do not offer unscheduled walk-in testing.
 Fees associated with COVID-19 testing will be waived, including those associated with the initial telehealth screening visit.
+To access free COVID-19 testing, you will need to provide your insurance information.
+Testing is covered by most major insurers.
+Uninsured patients are still eligible for testing at no cost.
+Our staff can help you enroll in our free testing program for uninsured patients.

 If you are not a current Neighborhood HealthSoure patient, but have a known COVID-19 exposure, you can make an appointment to be tested at Central Clinic.
 Testing is available if you you’ve been exposed whether or not you have symptoms.
 You will have to register as a patient and schedule an initial telehealth screening with a provider prior to scheduling your test.
 Fees associated with COVID-19 testing, including for the initial telehealth visit, will be waived.